5 Most Common Mistakes Beginner Writers Make

 Famous author Ray Bradbury claimed, ‘You have to know how to accept rejection.’

 The bottom line?
 Don’t let rejection stop you.
 Accept that ALL WRITERS get rejected sometimes, and move on.
 Keep writing.
 Keep submitting.
-As Winston Churchhill said, ‘Never, never, never, never give up.
+As Winston Churchill said, ‘Never, never, never, never give up.

 Reflect on your own writing life, and recognise how these five pitfalls may be impacting you as a writer.
 Are you paralysed by self-doubt and perfectionism?
 Are you a serial procrastinator?
 Do you sabotage your daily writing routine?
 Or do you let a rejection email stop you in your tracks?